Mechanic Agent Skills

 ## Requirements

-* **Node.js 18 or higher** installed on your system.
+* **Node.js 18 or higher** installed on your system for the skill installer.
+The Mechanic CLI itself requires Node.js 22 or higher.

 * An **AI coding tool** that supports Agent Skills, such as Claude Code, Cursor, Codex CLI, or Gemini CLI.